babenkoivan/scout-elasticsearch-driver/README.md

-elastic:update-index | `index-configurator` - The index configurator class | Updates settings and mappings of an Elasticsearch index. elastic:drop-index | `index-configurator` - The index configurator class | Drops an Elasticsearch index. elastic:update-mapping | `model` - The model class | Updates a model mapping. elastic:migrate | `model` - The model class, `target-index` - The index name to migrate | Migrates model to another index.
+elastic:update-index | `index-configurator` - The index configurator class | Updates settings and mappings of an Elasticsearch index. elastic:drop-index | `index-configurator` - The index configurator class | Drops an Elasticsearch index. elastic:update-mapping | `model` - The model class | Updates a model mapping. elastic:migrate-model | `model` - The model class, `target-index` - The index name to migrate | Migrates model to another index.

 For detailed description and all available options run `php artisan help [command]` in the command line.